 If you’re staying elsewhere you’ll need to check with your hotel.

 Cheap Places to Eat in Bora Bora

-There are some budget options where you can get a meal for $10 to $15 per person such as Moi Here restaurant.
+There are some budget-friendly options where you can get a meal for $10 to $15 per person such as Moi Here restaurant.

-You can also grab a large pizza for $15 at Lucky House or some burger and fries at Snack Matira for around $12.
+We got a large pizza for $15 at Lucky House and some burger and fries at Snack Matira for around $12.

-I’d also recommend heading over to the small stands which line Vaitape and Matira Beach such as Roulotte Matira (they have cheeseburgers for $7!).
+I’d also recommend heading over to the small street food stalls which line Vaitape and Matira Beach such as Roulotte Matira (they have cheeseburgers for $7!).

-These stands have loads of cheap food including burgers, pizza, roast chicken, crepes and even some Tahitian style dishes and you can usually get a meal for $10 or less.
+These stalls have loads of cheap food including burgers, pizza, roast chicken, crepes and even some Tahitian style dishes and you can usually get a meal for $10 or less.